hsiaoyi0504/udemy_bootstrap_4/hello_world/README.md

 ## Usage

-- Use `npm run start` to start the server
+- Use `npm run start` to start the server and the production version website will be generated in **dist/** folder.

 ## Improvement

-- Update bootstrap version
+- Update bootstrap version to stable release
 - Seperate dist folder from source folder

 ## Notes

 - Based on bootstrap, gulp, sass, browser-sync.